 This instance of vCenter server also gets referred to as an ‘External’ vCenter server and appears as such in the VxRail Plugin.
 Basically what this implies is that vCenter is NOT deployed by VxRail during the bring-up process and is fully managed and life cycled outside of VxRail.

-The focus of this post is centered around the ‘VxRail Managed vCenter Server’ and how from VxRail code release ‘7.0.130’ this VxRail managed vCenter can now support managing multiple VxRail clusters from a single embedded vCenter instance (non-VxRail clusters are not supported).
+The focus of this post is centered around the ‘VxRail Managed vCenter Server’ and how from VxRail code release ‘7.0.130’ this VxRail managed vCenter can now support managing multiple VxRail clusters (standard, 2-node or stretched) from a single embedded vCenter instance (non-VxRail clusters are not supported).
 Prior to the VxRail 7.0.130 release a single embedded vCenter instance could only manage the single VxRail cluster to which it was deployed.
 This in my opinion is a valuable enhancement that ‘7.0.130’ brings and helps in areas such as vCenter licensing and of course reducing the overhead of managing multiple vCenter servers.
 It’s worth noting at this point an ‘External’ vCenter server supports managing multiple VxRail clusters also but the important takeaway here is the additional overhead of managing and life cycling this external vCenter server independent of VxRail LCM and of course associated licensing.

 First VxRail Cluster Deployment